lbfm-rwth/gap-lesson/_episodes/02-some-objects.md

 - "See examples of types that are built-in in GAP but may be missing in other systems"
 - "See examples of list arithmetic"
 keypoints:
-- "GAP has a plethora of variious immediate, positional and component objects."
+- "GAP has a plethora of various immediate, positional and component objects."
 - "List arithmetic is very flexible and powerful."
 - "Objects like lists and records are good to keep structured and related data."
 ---